github/libprojfs/README.md

 (as we do not support the primary VFSForGit GVFS provider yet), .NET Core must be installed and parts of the VFSForGit project built.
 See the [Building and Running MirrorProvider][build-mirror] section for details.

-Please see our detailed [Build and Installation][build] page for step-by-step instructions on how to build and install libprojfs and its depedencies on Linux, and (optionally) also build and run the VFSForGit `MirrorProvider` test utility with libprojfs.

 ## Contributing